peterhinch/micropython-micro-gui/README.md

 user supplied args.
 The callback can be a bound method, typically of a `Screen` subclass.
 The callback runs when the widget is instantiated and whenever the value changes.
 This enables dynamic color change.
 See `gui/demos/active.py`.

+### Legends

+Depending on the font in use for legends additional space may be required around sliders to display all legends.

 ###### [Contents](./README.md#0-contents)